 In these unprecedented times, we are in service of you, our partners, the education community and ultimately our students who need all of us now more than ever.
 We’ve created this space for you to discover vetted resources, learn from experts across the field via live webinars, and most importantly connect with other educators, leaders, and experts in the field.

-Desmond Blackburn, Chief Executive Officer, New Teacher Center
+Atyani Howard, Chief Program Officer, New Teacher Center

-Season 2 is coming soon!
+Season 2 for our podcast is here.
 Join our (R)evolution Campaign!
 In partnership with The Education Trust, NTC is presenting a new series of professional conversations and resources that center equity as a foundational aim of student and teacher learning.

 – CASEL CARES is a new initiative that connects the SEL (social emotional learning) community with experts to address how SEL can be most helpful in response to today’s circumstances.
 We are committed to our vision of disseminating high-quality SEL research and best practices – and are more determined now than ever.
 Please feel free to access and share the resources, which are designed to support educators, parents, and anyone who works with children.

 – In response to the unprecedented impact of COVID-19 on the educational system, the Chan Zuckerberg Initiative (CZI) has granted more than $1 million to the Council of Chief State School Officers, the International Society for Technology in Education, National Parents Union, and State Educational Technology Directors Association to support educators and families.
 These initial grants are aimed at providing resources to states and school districts impacted by school closures due to the COVID-19 pandemic.

 – The ELSF is a collaboration of researchers, teachers, district leaders, and funders who are passionate about improving the quality and accessibility of instructional materials for English learners (ELs).